megamiii/DeepLearningPortfolio/README.md

 - **Visualizations:**
 Includes visualizations of training progress, feature maps, and model predictions to offer a clear understanding of how CNNs process and interpret image data.

+## 3. Variational Autoencoder (VAE)

+The "Variational Autoencoder (VAE)" directory of this repository is dedicated to the exploration and implementation of Variational Autoencoders, a class of generative models.
+This directory includes the following Jupyter notebook:

+### 3.1.
+VAE.ipynb

+This notebook serves as a deep dive into the world of Variational Autoencoders, utilizing them for generative tasks.
+Key features of this notebook include:

+- **Fundamentals of VAEs:**
+A comprehensive introduction to the concepts and mathematical foundations underlying Variational Autoencoders.

+- **Implementation in Python:**
+Step-by-step implementation of a VAE, showcasing how these models are built from scratch.

+- **Training and Testing:**
+Detailed explanation of the training process, including the optimization of the variational lower bound.

+- **Generative Modeling:**
+Demonstrations of VAEs in generating new data, highlighting their capability as generative models.

+- **Visualization of Results:**
+Includes visualizations of the latent space and the generated samples to provide insights into the model's performance and capabilities.

+- **Applications:**
+Exploration of various applications of VAEs, such as image generation and reconstruction, showcasing their versatility.